KhouryFinance/awesome-home-buying/README.md

 ### Appraisals
 - [Forbes: How Home Appraisals Work](https://www.forbes.com/advisor/mortgages/how-home-appraisals-work/) - Explains the fundamentals of house appraisal.
 Who organizes it, what occurs, who pays for it and why it's important.
 - [TheBalance: How to Deal with a Low Appraisal](https://www.thebalance.com/how-to-deal-with-a-low-appraisal-1798414) - Explains what can happen when an appraisal is below the listed price, as well as steps on how to challenge the appraisal.
+- [Khoury Finance: What is an appraisal gap?](https://wiki.khouryfinance.com/what-is-an-appraisal-gap) - Appraisal gaps and how they can impact your transaction.

 ### Inspections
 - [Forbes: How a Home Inspection Protects You](https://www.forbes.com/advisor/mortgages/home-inspection/) - Outlines all the benefits of a home inspection from the buyer's point-of-view, as well as recommendations on what to do if the inspection uncovers issues with the home.
 - [Moving: Who Pays for Repairs After a Home Inspection](https://www.moving.com/tips/who-pays-for-repairs-after-a-home-inspection/) - Explains how contract contingencies will dictate who pays for needed repairs identified by inspection.